MusicMoveArr/MiniMediaScanner/README.md

 2. Import Full/Partially your entire library multi-threaded
 3. MusicBrainz support (+cached in Postgres)
 4. Spotify support (+cached in Postgres)
+5. Tidal support (+cached in Postgres)
-5. All commands are multi-threaded for performance
+6. All commands are multi-threaded for performance
-6. Low memory footprint
+7. Low memory footprint

 # Commands
 1. Import - Import Full/Partially your entire library multi-threaded